On this page:

 Create a durable link to Omni records of articles, books, journals, and more by clicking on the permalink icon in the search results brief record, or in the full record.
 If and when the URL to a resource change on the publisher's website, our Omni records will be updated to reflect this.

 To create a durable link to one of our databases, we recommend linking to the database description page.
 Look for the Copy link button in our database search results and use this URL for bookmarks.
 When the URL to a database changes, we will update the link on our database description page.

 Most databases will have some form of a 'permalink' in the interface.
 Look for this prompt somewhere in your search results, or in the record itself.

 The digital object identifier (DOI) is a durable link that will point to the article's location on the web, even if the publisher's website changes.
 A DOI to a subscription article will result in a paywall if used while off-campus, so we recommend searching for the Omni record of the article and linking to that.

-- Ensure that you are connecting to the resource while on-campus, or off-campus by using the methods above.
+- The right access point: Ensure that you are connecting to the resource while on-campus, or off-campus by using the methods above.

-- Try accessing the resource in a private or incognito browser window.
+- Clear cookies & cache: Try accessing the resource in a private or incognito browser window.
 If it works in this new window, the problem is likely with the cookies and cache in your web browser.
 Try clearing them to continue.

 - Allow some cookies: Cookies are necessary in the authentication process, and most browsers allow these through.
 Sometimes, browsers block the cookies that are necessary for authentication.
 Try allowing cookies for the specific website and refreshing the page (see Google Chrome instructions).

 Need assistance or have questions?
 Please contact us and we'll offer you support to access online resources.
 You may also report problems with resources directly in Omni or on our database pages.